george-mcintyre/aida-pva/docs/BuildingAIDAPVAModule.md

-# Building AIDA-PVA Module and adding to AIDASHRLIB
+# Building AIDA-PVA Module and adding to STANDALONELIB

 - [ ] Make sure all include files have correct CMS header
 ```c